 Dream images can lead to actual changes

-The findings of this study represent “huge potential for a major part of the general population,” the authors write, “in terms of using their nightly dreams for solving waking life problems to a much greater extent.”
+The findings of this study represent “huge potential for a major part of the general population,” the dream researchers write, “in terms of using their nightly dreams for solving waking life problems to a much greater extent.”

 The authors suggest that future research might actively attempt to increase positive attitudes towards dreams via education or training, so as to gauge whether doing so increases people’s likelihood of experiencing helpful dreams.